 Could you walk us through your educational background and what led you to construction?

-Could you briefly explain your role as senior design manager?
+Could you briefly explain your role as a senior design manager?

 My role is to ensure individual projects and programmes which sit within a portfolio are delivered successfully.
 My ultimate role is to manage, coordinate and lead the design process for several packages and to report to various stakeholders within the organisation.
 My role is also to help facilitate various procurement packages during and through the design process.
 I have a vested interest in the lifecycle of the project, from inception to final delivery across all hospitality programmes.